jkerivan/eikon/README.md

             ./query_db.sh

-        Note: The script has backend_takehome-db-1 hard-coded as the container name.
+        NOTE: The script has eikon-db-1 hard-coded as the container name.
 If your container name differs, ensure you modify the script accordingly.
+It is usually something along the lines of {current_workspace}-db-1.

+            Update script to: docker exec -it {your-db-container-name} psql -U eikon -d eikondb -x -c "SELECT * FROM users;"

 If you'd like to restart from scratch you can use the CMD below to take down the container along with its volume to start with fresh DB.